thibo73800/metacar/README.md

 ### Reset env

-To reset the environement you can either called
+To reset the environment, you can either called

 ```javascript
     env.reset();